Get care

 What happens if you don't pay your bill?

 You will get a reminder by mail if you miss a payment.
-If you don’t pay your bill by the date listed in that reminder, you’ll be removed from the Medicare Prescription Payment Plan, and you’ll start paying for your drugs when you pick them up at the pharmacy.
+If you don’t pay your bill by the date listed in that reminder, you’ll be removed from the Medicare Prescription Payment Plan, and you’ll start paying for your drugs when you pick them up at the pharmacy or get your mail-order delivery.
 You’re required to pay the amount you owe, but you won’t pay any interest or fees, even if your payment is late.

 You can choose to pay that amount all at once or be billed monthly.
-If you are removed from the Medicare Prescription Payment Plan, you’ll still be enrolled in your Medicare drug plan or Medicare Advantage health plan with drug coverage.
+If you are removed from the Medicare Prescription Payment Plan, you’ll still be enrolled in your Medicare health or drug plan.

 How to file a grievance